angrybacon/doomsday-wiki/markdown/chapters/ddft/winning-without-dd.md

 way of winning without Doomsday.
 You can easily make 10 or more goblins, and do so as early as the first turn.
-Typically you'll want to do this early in the game before your opponent establishes a board presence, but it can still be effective later on aggainst threat-light decks like Delver.
+Typically you'll want to do this early in the game before your opponent establishes a board presence, but it can still be effective later on depending on the matchup.
 Consider the following hand:

 <row variant="hand">{{!DR}} {{!VoS}} {{!LED}} {{!LP}} {{!LP}} {{!BW}}</row>